fserb/vscode-simple-auto-reload/README.md

 Configuration
 -----
+Delay - It is possible to delay the reload by a specified amount to allow for any upload/build times that occur after save.
 Host - Host settings for connections are configurable in extension settings. *Please note most browsers require extra configuration for (or in the case of Chrome seem not to allow at all) connections from remote machines, although workarounds do exist.*